 - Films—some medications can be transformed into a thin, paper, or rubber-like film.
 The film is dissolved on the tongue for quick delivery of the medication.

 - Sprays—medications that come in spray forms are sprayed onto the surface of the cheek or tongue.
 In many cases, sprays allow for more rapid absorption as they are spread across a larger surface area of the mouth.

 - Liquids—while many medications are available as liquids, sublingual liquids are designed in special formulations for administration beneath the tongue.
 In addition, some are developed to allow for speedier absorption than traditional liquid medications.

 Follow here if you’d like information on High Potency Resveratrol

 Compounding Sublingual Medications from a Trusted Pharmacy

-If you have difficulty swallowing or experience an upset stomach when you take oral medications, sublingual compounding may be the right answer for you.
-Sublingual medications eliminate most issues and ailments associated with oral administration.
 At The Compounding Pharmacy of America, we can customize your medications according to strength, dosage, flavor, and form.
 We can even remove undesirable inactive ingredients from prescriptions, such as gluten and lactose.